clarafayyad/evoman_framework/README.md

 This project implements a neural network-based agent for a game simulation using evolutionary algorithms.

+## Experimenting
+To experiment and train the agent without saving results for multiple runs, follow these steps:

+1. Open [the global env file](global_env.py), and set the following variables according to your needs:
+   - `is_test`: `False`
+   - `enemies`: Set as a list of enemies (1-8) to train the agent against.
+   - `multiple_mode`:
+     - Set to `"yes"` if you are training against more than one enemy.
+     - Set to `"no"` if you are training against one enemy only.
+3. Run `generalist_solution.py`.
+4. Stats and best individual will be generated and saved under [the experiments folder](/experiments).
+This folder will be overwritten everytime you run this file.

 ## Training

 To train the agent, follow these steps:

 1. Open [the global env file](global_env.py), and set the following variables according to your needs:
    - `is_test`: `False`
-   - `apply_multi_objective`:
-     - Set to `True` if you want to apply the multi objective evaluation algorithm.
+   - `training_runs`: Set as number of times you want to train the algorithm (default is 10)
-     - Set to `False` if you prefer the regular co-evolutionary algorithm.
    - `enemies`: Set as a list of enemies (1-8) to train the agent against.
    - `multiple_mode`:
      - Set to `"yes"` if you are training against more than one enemy.
      - Set to `"no"` if you are training against one enemy only.
-3. Run `generalist_solution.py`.
+3. Run `train.py`.
-4. The stats will be generated under the [experiments](/experiments) folder, and the best solution will be saved in [this file](experiments/best.txt).
+4. A folder will be created depending on the algorithm chosen and enemies _(ex: train_ea1_4,6,7)_.
+Per run, two files will be generated under that folder (train_results_i_.csv, and best_ind_i.txt).

 ## Testing